Legal Skills Professor

-Professor Clausen serves as Visiting Professor of Law and Supervising Attorney for the Veterans and Servicemembers Legal Clinic.
+Professor Clausen serves as Legal Skills Professor and Supervising Attorney for the Veterans and Servicemembers Legal Clinic.
 In the clinic, she teaches and supervises students who assist in representing Veterans in appeals to the U.S. Court of Appeals for Veterans Claims and discharge upgrades.
 Students also deliver Know Your Rights presentations to Veterans, prepare legal memoranda for judge advocates, draft wills and advance directives for Veterans, and assist with claims and appeals within the Department of Veterans Affairs, and landlord-tenant, guardianship, and consumer law matters.

 Prior to teaching at UF Law, Professor Clausen was a professor at Florida Coastal School of Law where she taught Regulation of the Healthcare Industry (Advanced Legal Writing), Lawyering Process for Litigation Practice (Persuasive Writing, Oral Advocacy, and Mediation and Negotiation Skills), Pre-trial Drafting, Contracts I & II, Sales, Securities Regulation (Distance Education), Domestic Violence (Advanced Legal Writing), Criminal Law, and Criminal Procedure.